 Homebuyers - How To Apply

-Applications are provided by our office and accepted only when a unit is available and an offer to purchase has been accepted by the Seller.
-The applicant must make an appointment and pick-up application in person (not available online).
+Applications are provided by the Division of Housing and Community Development, Property Management program, and accepted only when a unit is available and an offer to purchase has been accepted by the Seller.
+Please write to PropertyManagement@co.santa-barbara.ca.us or call (805) 568-3534 for an application.

 To receive notification when a resale unit becomes available for purchase, please print and submit a fully completed Interest List Sign Up Form.
-Only originals, one per household and only one per address will be accepted.
+Mail completed forms to the address provided below, or scan and email the form to PropertyManagement@co.santa-barbara.ca.us.
 You must submit a new interest list form every 6 months to remain on the list.
 Note: This is not a waiting list, is not an application, and does not guarantee qualification.

 Mail or deliver completed forms to: